Rift Lands

 Trump Supporters Burn MAGA Hats After Epstein “Hoax” Claim

-Trump Supporters Burn MAGA Hats Over Epstein “Hoax” Remark Donald Trump’s loyal red-hatted army is in open rebellion—against their own general.
+Trump Supporters Burn MAGA Hats Over Epstein “Hoax” Remark Donald Trump’s loyal red-hatted army is in open rebellion against their own standard-bearer.
 In an extraordinary display of protest, several Trump supporters have publicly set fire to their MAGA hats, the signature symbol of the movement.
-The reason?
-Trump’s dismissal of renewed outrage over the Epstein files Read more
+The reason is Trump’s dismissal of renewed outrage over the Read more

 • “The Lolita Ledger: Donald Trump, Jeffrey Epstein, and the Shadows That Won’t Go Away”